miao1007/hexo-filter-kroki/README.md

     ```

 The plugin will parse the tag and send the diagram content to kroki.io.
-Finally the generated images will be returned.
+Finally, the generated images will be returned.

 ## Install